uio-bmi/immuneML/docs/source/FAQ.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on the Python version and virtual environment, users may experience errors when installing PyTorch via pip.
+The most common reason for this problem is that the Python version is too new to be compatible with the torch package.
+Currently, the `torch package on pypi <https://pypi.org/project/torch/>`_ is only supported up to Python version 3.7.
-The most common reason for this problem is if Python 3.9.
-We recommend trying to use Python version 3.7 or 3.8 in a conda virtual environment.
+We recommend trying to use Python version 3.7 or version 3.8 in a conda virtual environment.

-If this does not resolve the problem, try installing torch v1.5.1 manually using one of the commands described in `the PyTorch documentation <https://pytorch.org/get-started/previous-versions/>`_, and afterwards try to install immuneML again.
+If this does not resolve the problem, try installing torch manually using one of the commands described in `the PyTorch documentation <https://pytorch.org/get-started/previous-versions/>`_, and afterwards try to install immuneML again.